 Would you like to learn something new?
 Would you like to meet new people?
 Are you looking for support regarding a particular issue?
 You can get involved if you had to flee your country.
 Everybody can participate, no matter their residence status.
 Families with children can join as well.
 Get involved if you are struggling with health issues, or if you or your children are Disabled.
 You can participate if you have other problems, for example, if you have experienced violence and if you don’t have a home.
 Tell us why you would like to participate in the project and how we can help.
 Join sei:dabei if:

 - You would like to meet new people

-- You have questions about work, education, and free-time activities in Berlin
+- You have questions about work, education, and leisure activities in Berlin

 - You need help regarding a particular issue

 - You have a specific goal that you would like to achieve, and you don’t know how.

 The amount of time you will need for the project: 2 to 3 hours per week over the course of 5 to 9 months Would you like to participate in the project?
 Email us at email@example.com or call us at (030) 4140 7318 or 0159-0406 9675.